Questions the budget doesn't answer

 - Budget workshops — held annually during the budget cycle, typically in the spring.
 These are the most direct opportunity to ask detailed questions of department heads and the Finance Director.

 If you raise one of these questions in a public forum and receive a substantive answer, please share it with this project.
 Responses will be posted on this page so other residents can see them.
-The project's goal is not to argue with the City but to make the public record of these questions and their answers visible.

 Contact: dan.wyzik@gmail.com